cdsmith/HMock/README.md

 These tools let you express more of the exact properties you intend to test, so that you don't fall into the over-assertion trap.
-This also unlocks the opportunity to test concurrent and non-deterministic code.
+This also unlocks the opportunity to test concurrent or otherwise non-deterministic code.

 ### Flexible matchers